Cap-go/capacitor-updater/README.md

 Join the [discord](https://discord.gg/VnYRvBfgA6) to get help.

 ## Documentation
-I maintain a more user friendly and complete [documentation here](https://capgo.app/docs/).
+I maintain a more user-friendly and complete [documentation here](https://capgo.app/docs/).

 ## Installation